goalmeida05/NoiTox/README.md

-# HecatePEP: A machine learning strategy to predict peptide toxicity
+# NoiTox: A machine learning strategy to predict peptide toxicity

-**HecatePEP** is a machine learning pipeline developed to predict whether a given peptide sequence has citotoxic properties.
+**NoiTox** is a machine learning pipeline developed to predict whether a given peptide sequence has citotoxic properties.
 This repository contains all code, datasets, models, and outputs necessary to reproduce the training process, make new predictions, and evaluate model performance.

 ---